 Breakfast was a cup of the yogurt M had brought me.
 Lunch was an egg salad sandwich and some potato chips!
 For dinner, I cooked milk rice and a spicy onion sambol.
 Milk rice is usually eaten at breakfast, but, that is what I wanted for dinner.
 I was going to eat it with the last of the shrimp curry, but, decided that the spicy onion sambol was what I wanted with it.
 I ate the rest of the cucumber salad, afterwards.
 Snacks have included tea biscuits and almonds.

 - Sunshine and rain

 - The car started without any problems

 - Video chatting with my daughter

 Monday's To Do List:

-- Take the big trash cans to the curb for pick up on Tuesday - DONE
+- Take trash cans to the curb for Tuesday trash pick up - DONE

 Tuesday's To Do List: